Seattle: Climate

 Temperature extremes are moderated by the adjacent Puget Sound, greater Pacific Ocean, and Lake Washington.
 Thus extreme heat waves are rare in the Seattle area, as are very cold temperatures (below about 15 F).
-The Seattle area is the cloudiest region of the United States, due in part to frequent storms and lows moving in from the adjacent Pacific Ocean.
-With many more "rain days" than other major American cities, Seattle has a well-earned reputation for frequent rain.
-In an average year, at least 0.01 in of precipitation falls on 150 days, more than nearly all U.S. cities east of the Rocky Mountains.
-However, because it often has merely a light drizzle falling from the sky for many days, Seattle actually receives significantly less rainfall (or other precipitation) overall than many other U.S. cities like New York City, Miami, or Houston.
+The Seattle area is the cloudiest region of the Continental United States, due in part to frequent storms and lows moving in from the adjacent Pacific Ocean.
 Seattle is cloudy 201 days out of the year and partly cloudy 93 days.
+With many more "rain days" than other major American cities, Seattle has a well-earned reputation for frequent rain: In an average year, there are 150 days in which at least 0.01 in of precipitation falls, more days than in nearly all U.S. cities east of the Rocky Mountains.
+However, because it often has merely a light drizzle falling from the sky for many days, Seattle actually receives significantly less rainfall (or other precipitation) overall than many other major U.S. cities like New York City, Miami, or Houston.